Barcode77/Recipe-main-page/README.md

 ### Continued development

 As of date, I have learnt on CSS layout techniques such as Flexbox and Grid.
-I intend touse hese techniques in time to refine my skills.
+I intend to use these techniques in time to refine my skills.

 ## Author